Gregory II the Martyrophile: Election as Catholicos

+Four Catholicoi

-With Gregory II living in Tarsus, the eastern Armenians considered themselves without a pontiff and obtained his sanction to elect his nephew, Parsegh bishop of Ani, as their pontiff.
+With Gregory II living in Tarsus, the eastern Armenians considered themselves without a pontiff and obtained his sanction to elect his nephew, Parsegh (Basil), bishop of Ani, as their pontiff.
 Two years later, Philaretos Brachamios, an Armenian warlord who controlled the area around Edessa, Melitene and Antioch, invited Gregory to move to Marash in order to have a catholicos under control for his lands.
 Gregory II declined but suggested Philaretos to elect Paul, abbot of Varagavank, as catholicos of this region.
-This means there were now four pontiffs of the Armenian church: Gregory II in the region of Mount Tarsus, his nephew Parsegh in Ani for the eastern Armenians, the previously-mentioned Theodorus, and Paul in Marash.
+This means there were now four pontiffs of the Armenian church: Gregory II in the region of Mount Tarsus, his nephew Parsegh in Ani for the eastern Armenians, the previously mentioned Theodorus, and Paul in Marash.
 There was much enmity between them and the cause of much confusion.
 Paul saw this and decided to relinquish his seat and retire to his convent, at which time the nation at large recognized Gregory II alone as pontiff, with Parsegh as his deputy.
 In 1087 Parsegh deposed Theodorus and settled at Edessa.
 Gregory seems to have been in Jerusalem during the Siege of Jerusalem by the remaining forces of the First Crusade in 1099.

+Move to Kaysun and final years

-In 1103, after many requests, Gregory II finally accepted the invitation of Kogh Vasil to move his residence to Rapan, in the vicinity of the city of Cheson, to spend his last years.
+In 1103, after many requests, Gregory II finally accepted the invitation of Kogh Vasil to move his residence to Rapan, in the vicinity of the city of Kaysun, to spend his last years.
 As he left his Tarsus monastery, he took with him wards Gregory III of Cilicia and Nerses IV the Graceful, in whom he recognized future greatness.
 He entrusted the two preteens to the care of his nephew and deputy Parsegh as well as to his host Kogh Vasil, and stated that on his death Parsegh should be made Catholicos and after him should follow young Gregory.
-He died shortly after on 3 June 1105 and was buried there at the Karmir monastery (Karmir meaning red) at Rapan near Cheson.
+He died shortly after on 3 June 1105 and was buried there at the Karmir Vank (Red Monastery) at Rapan near Kaysun.